helsinova/socr/README.md

 * xpic - takes a cut of screen directly into clipboard

 ## Gnome based (older)
-These scripts **may** work on you system if you have gnome installed but running another window system.
+These scripts **may** work on your system if you have gnome installed but running another window system.
 If you don't run Gnome, consider using the newer scripts (see above) instead.